 The Division of Administration ensures that ACS has the internal resources and support necessary to function efficiently and effectively.
-The specific services provided by Administration include Management Information Systems, Procurement, Facilities, Personnel, and Administrative Services.
+The specific services provided by Administration include Information Technology, Procurement, Facilities, Personnel, Administrative Services, and Accountability and Audit.
 The division works collaboratively to ensure that the agency receives services in the areas of personnel management (including payroll, benefits, timekeeping, employee relations, career building, transfers, etc.), building maintenance, safety, health, and security, transportation, purchasing of goods and services, office supplies and equipment, graphic services, records management, and computer and telephone services.

 Early Care and Education